Joel Eriksson Ek Game Preview: Wild vs. Rangers

-Joel Eriksson Ek will be in action when the Minnesota Wild and New York Rangers meet at 8:00 PM ET on Saturday, November 4, 2023.
-There are prop bets for Eriksson Ek available, and here are some stats to help you with your bets.
+Joel Eriksson Ek will be in action when the Minnesota Wild and New York Rangers meet at 7:00 PM ET on Thursday, November 9, 2023.
+Prop bets for Eriksson Ek are available, and we have information to help you make good calls.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.